skishp/skishp/README.md

 ### Welcome to my github profile 👋
 In my repositories you can find most of the work I've done in the last two semesters.
-I recommend to take a look at the machine learning stuff, since it's written in python and done in jupyter notebooks (it looks really fancy in github 😁)
+I recommend to take a look at the machine learning stuff, since it's written in python and done in jupyter notebooks.

-Each Repository resembeles one lecture I took part.
-Further READMEs in each repository will guide you through.

-Since I just started recently to upload my code/work to github the repositories are currently not complete 😅, but I will be updating the repositories frequently.
-However you still will be able to get a good overview of what I've done so far.

 Quick overview of the repositories currently available:
-* Methods of Machine Learning | Lecture winter semester 2022
-* High Performance Computig   | Lecture winter semester 2022
+* High Performance Computig
-* Computer Vision 1           | Lecture summer semester 2022
+* Computer Vision 1
-* Learning System 1           | Lecture summer semester 2022
+* Learning System 1

 Have fun looking through my repositories 👍😁
 <!--